 Obesity with Dexamethasone Treatment Resulted in Smaller Type II Muscle Fibers

-In order to assess changes at the individual muscle fiber-level, we cryosectioned dexamethasone-treated mice quadriceps at the mid-belly and H&E stained these samples (Figure 2D).
+In order to assess changes at the individual muscle fiber-level, we cryosectioned the quadriceps from dexamethasone-treated mice at the mid-belly and H&E stained these samples (Figure 2D).
 The lean animal’s muscle fibers were reduced by 17% in the dexamethasone treated groups, while obese animals muscle fibers were reduced by 55% in the dexamethasone treated mice (pinteraction=0.001; Figure 2E).

 In order to evaluate any changes in the ratio of oxidative versus non-oxidative fiber-types, we stained muscle sections and quantified the muscle fibers based upon their oxidative capacity.
 Mouse skeletal muscle is made up Type I, Type IIa, Type IIb, and Type IIx fibers (35, 36).
 Oxidative fibers or Type I fibers stain the darkest (Figure 2F).
 We found no significant change in the ratio of oxidative to total fibers in the mice quadriceps in lean or obese mice treated with dexamethasone (Figure 2G).

 Using these cryosections, we next tested for fiber-type specific reductions in fiber size.
-Dexamethasone-treatment reduced Type IIa or light-stained fibers CSA in lean and obese mice by 28% and 40% respectively though the moderating effect of obesity did not reach statistical reference (pinteraction=0.49).
-Dexamethasone treatment also reduced Type IIb or medium-stained fibers CSA in lean and obese by 35% and 32% respectively (pinteraction=0.58).
+Dexamethasone-treatment reduced Type IIa or light-stained fibers CSA in lean and obese mice by 28% and 40%, respectively, though the moderating effect of obesity did not reach statistical reference (pinteraction=0.49).
+Dexamethasone treatment also reduced Type IIb or medium-stained fibers CSA in lean and obese by 35% and 32%, respectively (pinteraction=0.58).
 As for Type I or dark-stained fibers, dexamethasone treatment only reduced fiber CSA in NCD animals.
 Dexamethasone treatment reduced Type I fiber CSA by 21% in lean, the treatment increased fiber CSA in obese mice by 14% (pinteraction=p=0.0031; Figure 2I).

 Obesity and Dexamethasone Cause Elevated Atrogene Expression

-To evaluate the molecular effects of dexamethasone in vivo and how this was moderated by obesity, we determined atrogene expression in quadriceps after a two weektime course, with animals sacrificed at 0, 3, 7 and 14 days.
-After one week of dexamethasone treatment, we observed induction of Foxo3 and the atrogenes, Trim63 (Atrogin-1) and Fbxo32 (MuRF1),in obese mice compared to their lean counterparts, though the interaction between obesity status and dexamethasone treatment did not reach statistical significance for these transcripts (Figure 3B).
-We did not observe a dexamethasone-induced increase in Foxo1 or Ncr31 (Glucocorticoid Receptor).
+To evaluate the molecular effects of dexamethasone in vivo and how this was moderated by obesity, we determined atrogene expression in quadriceps after a two-week treatment time course, with animals euthanized at 0, 3, 7 and 14 days.
+After one week of dexamethasone treatment, we observed induction of Foxo3 and the atrogenes, Trim63 (Atrogin-1) and Fbxo32 (MuRF1), to be greater in obese mice compared to their lean counterparts, though the interaction between obesity status and dexamethasone treatment did not reach statistical significance for these transcripts (Figure 3B).
+We did not observe a treatment effect in either diet for Foxo1 or Ncr31 (the gene that encodes for the Glucocorticoid Receptor).
 These data suggest that the obesity-sensitizing effects on muscle atrophy could be related to transcriptional elevations of FOXO3 and these two atrogenes.

 Obese Dexamethasone-Treated Mice are Insulin Resistant After Adjusting for Muscle Mass

 We evaluated insulin sensitivity in these mice, as the majority of all postprandial glucose uptake occurs within the muscle (11).
 In lean animals, there was no significant change in fasting blood glucose, however there was a 44% increase in fasting blood glucose in obese animals given dexamethasone (pinteraction=0.033; Figure 4A), consistent with our previous report (14).
-In order to evaluate whether the dexamethasone-treated animals were insulin resistant beyond what was expected by reductions in muscle mass, we treated lean and obese mice with insulin at doses based on their lean mass, as a proxy for changes in muscle mass.
+In order to evaluate whether the dexamethasone-treated animals were insulin resistant beyond what was expected by reductions in muscle mass, we adjusted insulin concentrations according to lean mass.
 In both lean and obese animals, dexamethasone induced near complete insulin resistance (p= 8.8 x 10-12 for NCD and 7.7 x 10-7 for HFD; Figure 4B).
 These data suggest that even after accounting for change in muscle mass, glucocorticoids still cause insulin resistance.

 Discussion